moji-2024/rna-seq-reanalysis/data/raw/Data_information.md

 Abstract:
 -	The goal of this study is to use RNA-sequencing to profile the transcriptional changes in HT-29 cells with ING3 deficiency.
 Specifically, we were interested in 	determining the IFN and ISGs in response to ING3 KO.
 Several ISGs including IFI44L and IFITM1 were up-regulated in ING3 KO HT-29 cells, indicating that the broad 	resistance to virus infection in ING3 KO cells were mediated by heightened IFN and ISG responses.
 Overall design: mRNA profiles of WT and ING3 KO HT-29 cells were 	analyzed by bulk RNA-sequencing We used one sgRNA to knockout ING3 in HT-29 cells, then we subcloned the HT-29-ING3 KO cells. #1 and #2 mean different subclones 	of HT-29-ING3 KO cells.

 Overall design:
 -	mRNA profiles of WT and ING3 KO HT-29 cells were analyzed by bulk RNA-sequencing We used one sgRNA to knockout ING3 in HT-29 cells, then we subcloned the HT-29-ING3 KO cells. #1 and #2 mean different subclones of HT-29-ING3 KO cells.
 SRA: SRP304782

 BioProject: PRJNA699603

 GEO: GSE166219

 article name:
-  Inhibitor of growth protein 3 epigenetically silences endogenous retroviral elements and prevents innate immune activation
+-  Inhibitor of growth protein 3 epigenetically silences endogenous retroviral elements and prevents innate immune activation

 PMCID: PMC8682784  PMID: 34791430

-BioProject	PRJNA699603
+BioProject:	PRJNA699603

-Consent	public
+Consent:	public

-Assay Type	RNA-Seq
+Assay Type:	RNA-Seq

-AvgSpotLen	50
+AvgSpotLen:	50

-cell_line	colonic epithelial cell line HT-29
+cell_line:	colonic epithelial cell line HT-29

-Center Name	GEO
+Center Name:	GEO

-DATASTORE filetype	fastq, run.zq, sra
+DATASTORE filetype:	fastq, run.zq, sra

-DATASTORE provider	gs, ncbi, s3
+DATASTORE provider:	gs, ncbi, s3

-DATASTORE region	gs.us-east1, ncbi.public, s3.us-east-1
+DATASTORE region:	gs.us-east1, ncbi.public, s3.us-east-1

-Instrument	BGISEQ-500
+Instrument:	BGISEQ-500

-LibraryLayout	SINGLE
+LibraryLayout:	SINGLE

-LibrarySelection	cDNA
+LibrarySelection:	cDNA

-LibrarySource	TRANSCRIPTOMIC
+LibrarySource:	TRANSCRIPTOMIC

-LibrarySize	Medium (28.0 M)
+LibrarySize:	Medium (28.0 M)

-Organism	Homo sapiens
+Organism:	Homo sapiens

-Platform	BGISEQ
+Platform:	BGISEQ
-ReleaseDate	2021-08-06
+ReleaseDate:	2021-08-06
-version	1
+version:	1
-SRA Study	SRP304782
+SRA Study:	SRP304782